Last Updated on by

 When getting your macronutrients in order, there is a general idea in the minds of people following healthy lifestyles that there is a ‘magic’ macro ratio to follow that will help transform their health.
 The reason why this ‘magic’ macro ratio doesn’t exist is because everyone has a different metabolism.
 People who are looking to bulk up their muscles should be following a different macro portion than someone who is looking to lose weight.

 If you’re following your macros closely to lose weight, your macro portions aren’t going to be the same as when you were at your heaviest weight.
 Your protein intake is going to be reduced as you lose weight, since protein intake is set based upon the amount of lean muscle mass your body has.
 Protein is the most important macro to constantly monitor, as without enough protein in your diet, your body will start to eat away at your lean muscle mass and you’ll lose muscle.

-Macro numbers for fat and carbohydrates will also change up, depending upon the type of lifestyle and/or diet that person is following.
+Macro numbers for fat and carbohydrates will also change up, depending upon the type of lifestyle and/or diet plan that person is following.
 To summarize all of that up, macro ratios are figured out based upon what stage in your healthy journey you’re at.